-- Two Trustees elected At Large by the general membership of the Union
+- At Large - Two Trustees elected by ballot of the members of good standing

-- One Trustee elected by ballot of the members of the Central (Anchorage) Region
+- Central (Anchorage) Region - One Trustee elected by ballot of the members in good standing in the Central (Anchorage) Region

-- One Trustee elected by ballot of the members of the Southeast (Juneau) Region
+- Southeast (Juneau) Region - One Trustee elected by ballot of the members in good standing in the Southeast (Juneau) Region

-- One Trustee elected by ballot of the members of the Northern (Fairbanks) Region
+- Northern (Fairbanks) Region) - One Trustee elected by ballot of the members of good standing in the Northern (Fairbanks) Region

-- One Trustee elected by ballot of the members of the Rural Region
+- Rural/Bush Region - One Trustee elected by ballot by the members of good standing in the Rural/Bush Region

-In order to be considered for election to the Board of Trustees, an individual must be a ASEA/AFSCME Local 52 Health Benefits Trust participant, whose status is any one of the following:
+To be eligible for election to the Board of Trustees, you must be a member in good standing from the ASEA/AFSCME Local 52 Bargaining Unit, State of Alaska General Governmental Unit (GGU) and an ASEA/AFSCME Local 52 Health Benefits Trust participant in one of the following statuses:

 - On leave-of-absence